 The Council is no longer required to allocate the cost of support services across service areas.
-The cost of support services are monitored and reported within the Resources and Strategy, Democracy and Customer Service departments within the Council's financial reporting framework and CIES.
+The cost of support services are monitored and reported within the Resources department within the Council's financial reporting framework and CIES.
 The service costs reported in the CIES include appropriate charges for non current assets (i.e. depreciation, impairment and revaluations) and employee benefit accrued costs (i.e. pensions).